marikogh/CHInputViewr/README.md

-yup this is the input viewer grimtin and i made. (ornej also helped with the design/looks)
+yup this is the input viewer that was gatekept by me(mari), ornej, grimtin and halfjew that grimtin and i made. (ornej also helped with the design/looks)

 discord: marikogh